Aryaan082/Shors-Algorithm/README.md

 m = c<sup>d</sup> mod(N)

-But, its not so simple, finding d requires anyone trying to decode the message to know both prime factors of N, both p and q.
+But, its not so simple, finding d requires to know both prime factors of N, p and q.
+And for a computer, this is alomst impossible to compute in a limited time period with current RSA numbers like the hundreds of digit numbers for N.

 ## Step 1